Monday, February 28, 2011

 Review

 The fans of the Star Wars franchise were right.
 THE EMPIRE STRIKES BACK was the best of the original trilogy and the whole series.
 This cinematic masterpiece has left its mark on the film industry and pop culture.
-It has everything the first movie didn't have, such as a brilliant story, a dark tone and more character development.
+It has everything the first movie didn't have, such as a brilliant story, a dark tone, and more character development.

-The notable scenes include the Battle of Hoth between the Imperial AT-AT walkers and the Rebel snow-speeders, Han in the Millennium Falcon getting chased by the Imperial fleet in the asteroid belt and the cliffhanger ending.
+The most notable scenes include the Battle of Hoth between the Imperial AT-AT walkers and the Rebel snow-speeders, Han in the Millennium Falcon getting chased by the Imperial fleet in the asteroid belt, and the cliffhanger ending.
 Not to mention the lightsaber duel between Darth Vader and Luke Skywalker, which has the shocking and iconic reveal where Vader says in his infamous quote to Luke, "No, I am your father."

 EMPIRE has been considered a classic sci-fi film and is now one of my all-time favourites.
 It is simply one of the best movie sequels ever made.
 I highly recommend this film to Star Wars fans and non-fans alike, some of whom haven't seen it yet.